-It’s a cliché of film and TV to announce that “the location itself is another character in the drama” – perhaps even “the most important character in the story.”
+It’s a cliché of film and TV to declare that “the location itself is another character in the drama” – perhaps even “the most important character in the story“.

-But it’s certainly true that McDonald & Dodds makes the most of its filming location in Bath, where two detectives are about to form an unlikely crime-solving partnership among the Georgian terraces and honey-coloured limestone of the city.
+But it’s certainly true that McDonald & Dodds makes the most of its filming location in Bath, where two detectives have formed an unlikely crime-solving partnership among the Georgian terraces and honey-coloured limestone of the city.

 Where is McDonald & Dodds filmed?

-The drama was filmed both in Bath and the nearby city of Bristol, but all the action is set in Bath itself.
+The drama is filmed primarily in Bath, with a little help from Bristol – although, so far, all the action is set in Bath itself.

 “It’s an interesting place,” Jason Watkins observed.
 “It obviously has a real architectural flavour and a lot of old money, many very successful people and a mix of types, but there is an underbelly as well.
 It’s a wonderful backdrop and a world that is great to plunder and visit again and again.”